xiantank/csieioDDNS/README.md

 --
 TODO:

-1. maybe use power icon to decide whether start or stop
+1. maybe use status button to start or stop
 2. always run in background(edit option page, add background permission)